20+ Cloud Networking innovations unveiled at Google Cloud Next

 Media CDN now supports the Live Stream API to ingest and package source content into HTTP-Live Streaming and DASH formats for optimized live streaming.
 We are enabling two new developer-friendly integrations in Preview for Media CDN: Dynamic Ad Insertion with Google Ad Manager which provides customized video ad placements, and third-party Ad Insertion using our Video Stitcher API for personalized ad placement.
 With these options, content producers can introduce additional monetization and personalization opportunities to their streaming services.

-For advanced customization, we are introducing the Preview of Network Actions for Media CDN, a fully managed serverless solution based on open-source web assembly that enables programmability for customers to deploy their own code directly in the request/response path at the edge.
+For advanced customization, we are introducing the Preview of Network Actions for Media CDN (update April 24, 2003: the feature has since been renamed to Service Extensions), a fully managed serverless solution based on open-source web assembly that enables programmability for customers to deploy their own code directly in the request/response path at the edge.
 Using Network Actions, customers can unlock a wide variety of custom use cases such as security controls, cache offload, custom logs, and more.

 Many customers are rethinking and modernizing their CDNs and migrating to cloud-based solutions to minimize costs and maximize end-to-end performance.
 AppLovin, which provides an industry-leading mobile app platform, is one such customer that migrated to Cloud CDN for improved performance.